InformaticsMatters/squonk-frontend/README.md

 1. [Apps](apps/packages.md)
 2. [Libraries](libs/packages.md)

+Each of these separate repos should essentially be as if the monorepo didn't exist.
+See [Pushing changes to submodules](#pushing-changes-to-submodules) for how to do this.
 ## Setup

 This repository uses Git Submodules.
 [This is a good starting point for the unfamiliar](https://blog.bitsrc.io/how-to-utilize-submodules-within-git-repos-5dfdd1c62d09).